needames/Cybersecurity-Project-2/README.md

 ## This presentation explains the following:

-1. vulnerabilities exploited of a Capstone VM
+1. Vulnerabilities exploited of a Capstone VM
-2. analysis of data by viewing logs using Kibana
+2. Analysis of data by viewing logs using Kibana
-3. proposed mitigation strategies.
+3. Proposed mitigation strategies.

-During this project, I acted as a hacker to infiltrate a machine.
+During this project, I played the role of a hacker to infiltrate a machine.
 I also played the defensive security role by viewing logs and determining best practices to protect the system.